Members of the library have online access to a wide range of databases and collections of e-books and e-journals.

 Electronic Enlightenment (EE) provides access to thousands of letters from 6,500 correspondents from the 17th to 19th century.
 Every conceivable subject is covered by the the greatest thinkers and writers and their families and friends, bankers and booksellers, patrons and publishers.
 EE also provides biographical information on over 5,000 individuals, with links to over 1,000 Oxford Dictionary of National Biography entries.

-Historical Texts brings together three historically significant collections of printed sources: Early English Books Online (EEBO), Eighteenth-Century Collections Online (ECCO) and 65,000 texts from the British Library 19th-century collection.
+Historical Texts features four historically significant collections of printed sources: a limited version of Early English Books Online (EEBO), Eighteenth Century Collections Online (ECCO) 65,000 texts from the British Library 19th Century collection and the UK Medical Heritage Library (UKMHL).
 Coverage is from the 15th to 19th century.
+Historical Texts last updated their EEBO materials in 2019 and approximately one third of EEBO materials are full-text searchable via this platform: for more from this collection specifically, see the entry above.

 This includes over 200,000 House of Commons sessional papers from 1715 to the present, with supplementary material back to 1688.
 HCPP has searchable full text for each paper, along with a detailed subject index.